 Contracts Agreed-Upon Procedure Results Managements' Response 16 Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Alternately, the practitioner may use an equivalent selection source, such as an active vendor list.
 Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: Management has asserted that the only contracts initiated during the current year were for professional services of contract attorneys.
-No findings or criticisms reported. a.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: contracts initiated during the current year were No findings or criticisms reported. a.
 Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
 Not applicable No findings or criticisms reported. b.
 Observe that the contract was approved by the governing body/board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter).
 The contracts are approved by the Chief Defender No findings or criticisms reported.